CP Violation in Rare Lepton-Number-Violating $W$ Decays at the LHC: Experimental Analysis

 We also present in Table \ref{Numtable} the expected number of events, based on the cross section and integrated luminosity of the machine.
-This is done for final states including trileptons ($\ell_1^\pm \ell_2^\pm \ell_3^\mp$) or dileptons + jets ($\ell_1^\pm \ell_2^\pm j j$).
 However, that is not necessarily the final answer.
 The second ingredient is to look at the $N$ lifetime and see what percentage of the heavy neutrinos produced in the $W$ decays actually decay in the detector.
 To obtain the number of {\it measurable} events, one must multiply the expected number of produced events by this percentage.

 For a given value of $M_N$, it is straightforward to find the neutrino lifetime, and to convert this into a distance traveled.
 However, the question of how many neutrinos actually decay in the detector depends on the size of the detector, and this depends on the particular experiment.
 As an example, we note that, in its search for $W^- \to \ell_1^- \ell_2^- (f'{\bar f})^+$, the CMS Collaboration considered this question \cite{Sirunyan:2018mtv}.
 They found that, for $M_N = 10$ GeV, there was essentially no reduction factor, i.e., the percentage of neutrinos decaying in the detector was close to 100\%.
 However, for $M_N = 5$ GeV, the reduction factor was 0.1, while for $M_N = 1$ GeV, it was $10^{-3}$.
 Thus, the efficiency of a given experiment for observing this decay, and measuring $\ACP$, depends on this reduction factor.